didushko/Calender-Task-Management/README.md

 This is test task - project implements a custom calendar grid with the ability to create, organize, and manage tasks.
 It includes drag-and-drop functionality, task filtering, and worldwide holiday display.

+## Live Demo

+You can view the live version of the project [here](https://calender-task-management.vercel.app/).

 ## **Task Description**

 Create a calendar grid with the ability to create and organize tasks.
 The calendar must be implemented without using calendar libraries.